ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 There is no strong justification in this case to use a separate KSK and ZSK.
 If an attacker can get access to one of them, it likely that they will access both of them.
 If the HNA is run in a home router with a secure element (SE) or TPM, storing the private keys in the secure element would be a useful precaution.
-The DNSSEC keys are needed on an hourly to weekly basis, but not more often.
+The DNSSEC keys are generally needed on an hourly to weekly basis, but not more often.

 While there is some risk that the DNSSEC keys might be disclosed by malicious parties, the bigger risk is that they will simply be lost if the home router is factory reset, or just thrown out/replaced with a newer model.